 The Maryland Zoo in Baltimore is committed to the long-term survival of elephants.
 It has a long history of exhibiting and caring for elephants.
 The Maryland Zoo is the third oldest zoo in the country, having been created by an Act of the Maryland General Assembly in 1876.
 The Zoo opened its first elephant house in the 1920s, and its first resident was an Asian elephant named Mary Anne.
 She was purchased with monies collected by Baltimore City school children.

 In 1985, the Zoo opened a new and greatly expanded elephant facility in its African Journey section.
 While designed to offer more space and improved housing for the elephants, this new exhibit and barn also were designed with vision and intent to be utilized as a breeding facility.
-Two of the Zoo’s current African elephant residents, Anna and Dolly, moved into the new barn and have led the way into the progressive elephant program that the Zoo has today.
+One of the Zoo’s current African elephant residents, Anna, moved into the new barn and led the way into the progressive elephant program that the Zoo has today.

 In 2007, The Maryland Zoo began renovations of the current barn to further enlarge and enhance the elephant indoor living space.
 The Zoo has plans to undertake a large expansion of the elephant habitat to include new yards, an elephant “trek” walking path, and a new state-of-the-art barn for a growing herd.